 Our Tensabarrier® range is portable and can be brought out/taken away depending on queuing levels.
 The new Universal Base ensures that wheelchair users, pushchairs and trolleys have no difficulty navigating around the post.
 As the webbing is fully customisable, it can be designed to remain in keeping with any brand requirements.

 For those with longer service times or smaller queuing areas, why not consider a ticketing queue system?

 Virtual Queuing Solutions (VQMS) from Tensator® provide businesses with the ability to take the pressure away from queuing.
 Customers take a ticket in the order that they arrive, leaving them free to browse or relax whilst they wait for their ticket number to be called.

 5).
 Promote ‘queue fairness’

 Allowing customers the opportunity to queue jump can cause annoyance to others who’ve waited fairly.
 Tips to remove the possibility of queue jumping include creating a single line queue – this format of queuing encourages a ‘first come, first served’ queuing culture and avoids the possibility of allowing people to queue jump

 6).
 Use customer feedback tools to understand queuing journeys better and make business-specific changes

 Use your queues to your advantage!
 Our new bring your own device (BYOD) in-queue survey ecosystem allows for feedback to instantly be collected within the queue based on questions posed by the space owner and then instantly act on it depending on the action required.
 This information can arm you with tailored knowledge to help you continue to improve customer flow management in your queuing environment.

 Further information on how to improve customer flow management and queuing systems

-For more information on innovative products that we provide to improve customer flow management, why not take a look at our retail brochure?
-To download, please click on the image below.
+For more information on how we can help to improve customer flow management – why not take a look at our brand new queue management guide?
+To download, please click below.